Aurelian-C/React-Summary_App/src/markdowns/025__What_are_components.md

 ## What is a component?

+Conceptually, components are like JavaScript functions.
+They accept arbitrary inputs (called `props`) and return React elements describing what should appear on the screen.

 ==A component in React is just a **JavaScript function**, a special kind of function, special regarding what it returns (_it does return **JSX** code_), but other than that it's just a JavaScript function. **Components are just functions which then _return HTML code_**==, and of course the HTML code do you return in a component depends on what the components should render on the screen.

 ==Components are **_reusable_ building blocks** in your UI.
 Components are in the end just a combination of **HTML** code, **CSS** code for styling and possibly **JavaScript** code for some logic==.